Undergraduate Academic Advising

 684 Aldrich Hall

 The Peer Academic Advising Program provides valuable services for all UCI undergraduate students.
-The program provides student-to-student academic counseling based on the academic and personal experiences of fellow UCI students.
-Peer Academic Advisors (PAAs) are juniors and seniors who rigorously train in academic counseling before beginning work as PAAs.
-They are found in the academic advising offices of academic units across campus.
-PAA training prepares them to manage issues related to academic counseling and provides them with a wide knowledge of campus resources available to students, such as the Division of Career Pathways, the Disability Services Center, Financial Aid, Housing, and the Learning and Academic Resource Center (LARC).
-PAAs can also provide students with information and perspectives that come from their personal experience as successful UCI undergraduates.
+The program provides student-to-student academic advising based on the experiences of fellow UCI students.
+Peer Academic Advisors (PAAs) are juniors and seniors who rigorously train in academic advising before beginning work as PAAs.
+They are present in the academic advising offices of academic units across campus.
+PAA training prepares them to manage issues related to academic advising and provides them with a wide knowledge of campus resources available to students, such as the Division of Career Pathways, the Disability Services Center, Financial Aid, Housing, and the Learning and Academic Resource Center (LARC).
+PAAs can also provide students with information and perspectives that come from their experience as successful UCI undergraduates.

 During the academic year, PAAs maintain regular office hours in their respective academic units.
 They assist students with selecting courses to best fit their college and career paths, planning quarterly programs of study, learning about the various majors and minors, information about UCI's resources and opportunities, and simply adjusting to life as UCI undergraduates.